-The TRANSPOSE function is categorized under Lookup and Reference functions.
+The TRANSPOSE Function is categorized under Excel Lookup and Reference functions.
 It will flip the direction of a given range or array.
 The function will convert a horizontal range into a vertical range and vice versa.

 In financial analysis, the TRANSPOSE function is useful in arranging data in our desired format.

 The array argument is a range of cells.
 The transposition of an array is created by using the first row of the array as the first column of the new array, the second row of the array as the second column of the new array, and so on.

 To input an array formula in Excel, we need to: